Justice Entry 02 of 25

 Rights also have limits.
 A right to speak does not include a right to defraud, threaten, or incite immediate violence.
 A right to property does not include a right to poison neighbors.
 A right to freedom does not include a right to violate another person's body.
 Limits should not be invented casually, but neither should rights be used to excuse harm.

 Conflicts between rights require judgment.
 Privacy and public safety may clash.
 Speech and reputation may clash.
 Religious liberty and equal treatment may clash.
 Property and necessity may clash.
-The faithful question is not which word wins, but which rule remains most defensible under role reversal, evidence, proportionality, and long-term public trust.
+The serious question is not which word wins, but which rule remains most defensible under role reversal, evidence, proportionality, and long-term public trust.

 Rights must protect the unpopular.
 It is easy to defend rights when the person exercising them is admirable.
 The test comes with the accused, the hated, the weak, the inconvenient, and the socially costly.
 A society that protects rights only for respectable people has not built justice.
 It has built conditional favor.